-The low utilization problem of TCP in fast long-distance networks is well documented in [K03][RFC3649].
+The low utilization problem of TCP in fast long-distance networks is well documented in [KO3] [RFC3649].
 This problem arises from a slow increase of congestion window following a congestion event in a network with a large bandwidth delay product (BDP).
-Our experience [HKLRX06] indicates that this problem is frequently observed even in the range of congestion window sizes over several hundreds of packets (each packet is sized around 1000 bytes) especially under a network path with over 100ms round-trip times (RTTs).
-This problem is equally applicable to all Reno style TCP standards and their variants, including TCP-RENO [RFC5681], TCP-NewReno [RFC6582][RFC6675], SCTP [RFC4960], TFRC [RFC5348] that use the same linear increase function for window growth, which we refer to collectively as Standard TCP below.
+Experience [HKLRX06] indicates that this problem is frequently observed even in the range of congestion window sizes over several hundreds of packets especially under a network path with over 100ms round-trip times (RTTs).
+This problem is equally applicable to all Reno style TCP standards and their variants, including TCP-RENO [RFC5681], TCP-NewReno [RFC6582] [RFC6675], SCTP [RFC4960], TFRC [RFC5348] that use the same linear increase function for window growth, which we refer to collectively as Standard TCP below.

-CUBIC [HRX08] is a modification to the congestion control mechanism of Standard TCP, in particular, to the window increase function of Standard TCP senders, to remedy this problem.
-Specifically, it uses a cubic function instead of a linear window increase function of the Standard TCP to improve scalability and stability under fast and long distance networks.
+CUBIC, originally proposed in [HRX08], is a modification to the congestion control algorithm of Standard TCP to remedy this problem.
+This document describes the most recent specification of CUBIC.
+Specifically, CUBIC uses a cubic function instead of a linear window increase function of Standard TCP to improve scalability and stability under fast and long distance networks.

-BIC-TCP, a predecessor of CUBIC, has been selected as default TCP congestion control algorithm by Linux in the year 2005 and been used for several years by the Internet community at large.
-CUBIC uses a similar window growth function as BIC-TCP and is designed to be less aggressive and fairer to TCP in bandwidth usage than BIC-TCP while maintaining the strengths of BIC-TCP such as stability, window scalability and RTT fairness.
-CUBIC has already been deployed globally by Linux.
+BIC-TCP [XHR04], a predecessor of CUBIC, has been selected as the default TCP congestion control algorithm by Linux in the year 2005 and been used for several years by the Internet community at large.
+CUBIC uses a similar window increase function as BIC-TCP and is designed to be less aggressive and fairer to Standard TCP in bandwidth usage than BIC-TCP while maintaining the strengths of BIC-TCP such as stability, window scalability and RTT fairness.
+CUBIC has already replaced BIC-TCP as the default TCP congestion control algorithm in Linux and has been deployed globally by Linux.
 Through extensive testing in various Internet scenarios, we believe that CUBIC is safe for testing and deployment in the global Internet.

-In the ensuing sections, we first brefly explain the design principle of CUBIC, then provide the exact specification of CUBIC, and finally discuss the safety features of CUBIC following the guidelines specified in [RFC5033].
+In the following sections, we first briefly explain the design principles of CUBIC, then provide the exact specification of CUBIC, and finally discuss the safety features of CUBIC following the guidelines specified in [RFC5033].